-8.26 In accordance with the Act, the derogation for renewable tariffs we have proposed is set at a tariff level rather than a supplier level and that a derogation can only apply to non-default tariffs that customers have actively chosen to be on.
+- 8.26 In accordance with the Act, the derogation for renewable tariffs we have decided on is set at a tariff level rather than a supplier level and that a derogation can only apply to non-default tariffs that customers have actively chosen to be on.
 As a result, a supplier will still need to offer a default tariff which will be included within the default tariff cap.
 In the case where suppliers face higher costs in supplying renewable energy, it is possible that this default tariff will not be financially viable as a fully renewable tariff.
-Therefore, the default tariff cap may force renewable energy suppliers to offer a non-renewable default tariff.

-8.27 We note that should any sufficiently negative unintended consequences arise from the implementation of the default tariff cap, Ofgem retains the flexibility to adjust the headroom allowance applied to efficient costs.
+Therefore, the default tariff cap may force renewable energy suppliers to offer a non-renewable default tariff. - 8.27 We note that should any sufficiently negative unintended consequences arise from the implementation of the default tariff cap, Ofgem retains the flexibility to adjust the headroom allowance applied to efficient costs.
 Such adjustments aim to enable Ofgem to respond to any material problems highlighted by annual assessments of the cap.

-9. Conclusion: Proposed cap level
+9. Conclusion: Cap level decision

-This chapter presents our overall conclusions regarding the impacts of the default tariff cap and how this informs our proposed option for the design of the cap.
+This chapter presents our overall conclusions regarding the impacts of the default tariff cap and how has informed our decision on the design of the cap.